HarvestingClouds/HarvestingClouds.github.io/about.md

 ---
 ![This was taken during fall 2015.](/assets/AmanSharma175by175.png)

 I am Senior Technical Consultant for Private and Public cloud.
 I am passionate about technology and how it can change the way we experience life.
-You can connect with me on Twitter [@20aman](https://twitter.com/20aman){:target="_blank"}.
-You can also find me on [Linked In](https://www.linkedin.com/in/20aman){:target="_blank"}.

 My Moto:
 <p class="message">